Prof. Anna Krasteva, New Bulgarian University, Dept. of Political Sciences and CERMES

 The migration champion of Europe – the Balkans suddenly gained this reputation in the beginning of the 90s by creating the largest flows of forced migrations in post-war Europe, a serious outset of security risks.
 The analytical peculiarity of this period of multiplication and diversification of migration flows was the “flight” of the Western and Eastern Balkans towards two opposing migration poles.
 The Eastern Balkans were undergoing a transition from politicization to the economization of migration; the Wеstern – just the opposite, from economization to politicization.
 The objective of this paper is to analyze the dynamic Balkan migration phenomenon through the double perspective of contrasting flows and pulsating cities.

 The presentation includes three parts.
 The first part examines three refugee waves: IDPs and refugees from/to former Yugoslavia during the mid-90s wars; the Balkan humanitarian corridor during the peak of the Syrian refugee crisis; the recent wave of refugees in Sarajevo and other Western Balkan cities.
 The second part analyzes Balkan cities in the double perspective of de-territorialization & re-territorialization through three phenomena: mass emigration; return from both forced and voluntary migrations; and immigration.
-The third part is a case study of the Lebanese community in Sofia as an emblematic example of successful labour and cultural integration in an ‘open city’.
+The third part is a case study of the Lebanese community in Sofia as an emblematic example of successful labor and cultural integration in an ‘open city’.

-ANNA KRASTEVA is professor at the Department of Political Sciences, New Bulgarian University, doctor honoris causa of University Lille 3, France, founder and director of CERMES (Centre for Refugees, Migration and Ethnic Studies), editor-in-chief of Southeastern Europe (Brill), guest professor at numerous European Universities; president and member of numerous international scientific councils.
+ANNA KRASTEVA is professor at the Department of Political Sciences, New Bulgarian University, doctor honoris causa of University Lille 3, France, founder, and director of CERMES (Centre for Refugees, Migration and Ethnic Studies), editor-in-chief of Southeastern Europe (Brill), guest professor at numerous European Universities; president and member of numerous international scientific councils.
 Her main fields of research are migration and asylum politics, citizenship; far-right populism; post-democratic crisis.
 Her last projects are “Securitization and its impact on human rights and human security” of the Global Campus of Human Rights (leader), “Maximizing the development impact of labor migration in Western Balkans” (leader), “Representations of the crisis and crisis of representation”(Horizon 2020); “Evaluation of the common European asylum system under pressure and recommendations for further development” (Horizon 2020), Migration Impactt Assesment towards integration and local development (Horizon 2020); She has publications in about twenty countries.
 Her last book (co-ed) is Citizens’ activism and solidarity movements.
 Contending with populism.
 Palgrave, 2019.

 Prof. Hany M. Ayad, Alexandria University, Department of Architecture